-If we collect information from a child online through the website, we will keep that information for the purpose of providing the child access to the service.
+When we collect information from a child online through the Sites and Applications, we will keep that information for the purpose of providing the child access to the service.
 In the event we believe we have collected data on a child unlawfully, we will either delete the data immediately or request permission from the parent.
 We collect only the information required to provide the service to the child.
 The data we collect is:

-We provide the ability for the user to share projects on our platform.
-If such a user submits Content to the platform, that Content may include personal information, such as the user’s image, voice, or name.
-A user should not include personal information in Content he or she uploads to the Application.
-Examples of uploaded Content that may include personal information are programs, activities, images, videos, comments, and ratings generated from the SAM Blockly (“Content”).
-The projects will be moderated and at any time SAM labs reserve the right to delete the projects.
+We provide the ability for the user to share projects privately between student and teacher on our platform.
+When a user submits Content to the platform, that Content may include personal information, such as the user’s image, voice, or name.
+A user should not include personal information in Content they upload to the Applications.
+Examples of uploaded Content that may include personal information are projects, lessons, images, videos, comments, and questions & responses generated within the Applications.
+SAM Labs does not allow public access to any user-generated content.
+If unpermitted access is discovered, it should be reported to SAM Labs immediately; SAM Labs reserve the right to delete the projects.
 This is to ensure safety and privacy at all times.

 Collecting Information Automatically